PQClean/PQClean/CONTRIBUTING.md

 See the section [API](#API) below.

 1. Fork our repository.
 You will be creating a pull request soon.
-**Tip:** Do not wait until you think you have gotten everything perfect, before you open the pull request.
+    * **Tip:** Do not wait until you think you have gotten everything perfect, before you open the pull request.
-We set up things so Github and the CI environment will give you
+      We set up things so Github and the CI environment will give you feedback and guidance on the steps to follow.

 2. Create the following folder structure: `crypto_kem/yourschemename/clean`.
 We follow the SUPERCOP layout, so please create a separate folder for each parameter set.